osvobo/iCAT/instructions-short.md

 1. **File-based control:** The iCAT Processing software continuously monitors the ```iCAT\logs\temp\``` folder for the presence of a ```temp.txt file```.
 If such a file is found and contains an integer value, the control software adds this value to the current axial position and uses the result as the target angle for axial rotation.
 The ```temp.txt``` file is subsequently renamed to prevent repeated use.

 2. **Trigger-based control:** Remote rotation can also be activated using trigger input (IN) signals.
 This requires the trigger IN cable to be connected to the [Trigger IN port](#iCAT-20a) and a valid signal to be sent.
 The signal is a 5 ms, 5 V pulse typically generated by the microscope trigger board via the microscope control software.
+After sending this signal, a 2-second delay should be introduced in the microscope software before imaging begins to allow sufficient time for the iCAT's FEP tube rotation and to minimize potential vibrations.
 <br>
 To activate the triggering, the **Interval button** must be active, and rotation angles must be configured within the **Rotation step-size control**.
 The **upper slider** determines the rotation amount.
 <br>